compomics/peptide-shaker/README.md

 ---

-## Errors, Questions and Bug Reports
+## Issues, Questions and Bug Reports

 ### Code of Conduct